Flea Markets Guide for Expats

 Second Hand Stores

 Hong Kong is known to be a leading market for luxury goods.
-However it is not only brand new luxury goods but even second hand luxury goods find custom here.
-There a several stores in Hong Kong that specialize in selling second hand, gently used designer bags, jewelry and watches.
+However, it is not only brand new luxury goods, but even second-hand luxury goods that find custom here.
+There are several stores in Hong Kong that specialize in selling second hand, gently used designer bags, jewelry and watches.

 Brand-off Tokyo